 I'm reading Circle's Apprentice by Dan Beachy-Quick, rather slowly, I think because I'm trying to take in his impressions of Emerson's philosophy.
 Sometimes it's interesting to read poetry while thinking about philosophy.
 Sometimes it's interesting to think about philosophy while looking at a lake, like Thoreau did.

-I noticed this flower in Battery Park last weekend after visiting the Poets House’s annual showcase of every volume of poetry published this year in the US.
-The photo is my metaphor for the roomful of books– brilliant, flame-hued beauty with its roots around the stones in the fountain.
-I didn’t really want to take any photos of the exhibit, partly because I was too busy reading, touching the beautiful paper, admiring the fonts.
-I think I was partly embarrassed to have such a room all to myself on a Saturday morning.
+I noticed this flower in Battery Park last weekend after visiting the Poets House's annual showcase of every volume of poetry published this year in the US.
+The photo is my metaphor for the roomful of books-- brilliant, flame-hued beauty with its roots around the stones in the fountain.
+I didn't really want to take … Continue reading Show

-I didn’t know we had an American version of Poets Corner.
+I didn't know we had an American version of Poets Corner.
 At the Cathedral Church of St. John the Divine in New York, to the left near the rear of the nave, the names of our literary greats are etched in stone, along with a few of their words.
-On my visit yesterday, I got to see an exhibit of Japanese poetry and art from the aftermath of last year’s earthquake.
-I took this photo from the clerestory, looking down at the tanka poems, written by ordinary people in grief and in hope.
+On my visit yesterday, I got … Continue reading Poets Corner